 As in other African nations, Japanese automobiles are incredibly popular in Ghana, with buyers in the used auto market prizing them for their fuel efficiency.
 In addition, Ghanaian used car buyers have a strong preference for Japanese makes due to the ready availability (and cheapness) of replacement parts.
 As mentioned above, American automobiles are also popular with Ghanaian buyers, particularly fuel-efficient sedans and rugged SUVs.

-Overall, Nissan is currently the most popular make with Ghanaian used car buyers, having overtaken Toyota in the past several years.
+Overall, Nissan is currently the most popular make with Ghanaian used car buyers.
+It has overtaken Toyota in the past several years.
 When looking for earthmoving equipment, Ghanaians will look to dependable American brands like John Deere and Caterpillar.

-On the other side of the equation, there’s a strong aversion in the Ghanaian used car market to makes perceived as being high maintenance.
-Makes like Volvo, Audi and Volkswagen fall under this umbrella.
-Generally speaking, one will find that a vehicle for which replacement parts are either hard to come by or expensive to be a tough sell in the Ghanaian used car marketplace.
+On the other side of the equation, there’s a strong aversion in the Ghanaian used car market to making perceived as being high maintenance.
+Makes like Volvo, Audi, Kia, Hyundai, Mercedes-Benz, Range Rover, Ford, and Volkswagen fall under this umbrella.
+Generally speaking, one will find that a vehicle for which replacement parts are either hard to come by or expensive is a tough sell in the Ghanaian used car marketplace.